njhale/operator-framework-enhancements/enhancements/plain-k8s-bundles.md

 Downgrade (supporting `k8s+v1` mediatype -> not supporting `k8s+v1` mediatype)

 - OpenShift supports a downgrade path and so OLM must ensure that it can continue working even if the ability to install `k8s+v1` format is removed as OLM is downgraded to an older version.
 OLM should be able to reject bundle formats that it cannot successfully reconcile and emit a helpful error message in that case.

+### Drawbacks
+The enhancement adds a new bundle format that is more intuitive and flexible, making OLM easier to use.
+One drawback is that this new format departs from the established CSV interface OLM has always required and users are familiar with.
+However, OLM is looking to add flexibility to its bundle format and not requiring a CSV is seen as a benefit.
+Instead of another complex bundle format for OLM users to understand the k8s+v1 mediatype goes back to what users already use and understand - kubernetes objects.
+Another drawback is that with the CSV bundle format all installation details were explicitly laid out on the CSV including all the required, dependent, optional, and native APIs.
+In the k8s+v1 bundle format some details will need to be inferred based on metadata and the properties of the objects in the bundle themselves (see details in the Inferrable section).
+This inference step will need to be clearly documented for users to avoid possible confusion.

+### Alternatives
+The main value derived from this enhancement is allowing for more diverse bundle formats which ultimately make OLM easier to use.
+An alternative approach is to accept helm formatted bundles, as this is another popular and established format for packaging operators.
+Supporting helm bundles is also viewed as an important upcoming feature for OLM.
+This enhancement helps with supporting helm bundles because supporting k8s+v1 bundles involves manipulating the same objects that helm bundles will deliver.
+This enhancement can be seen as a step in the direction of supporting helm bundles.